All Episodes

 ben harnwell

-I've always my understanding is that the um the bishops of the Catholic Church, when they authorize translations, they're doing that in some way under the Holy Spirit.
+I've always, my understanding is that the bishops of the Catholic Church, when they authorize translations, they're doing that in some way under the Holy Spirit.

 I think the church has said that explicitly with regards to the Vulgate translation into Latin.

-Um does it throw questions about about the authority of bishops in general when it comes to teaching faith and morals?
+And does it throw up questions about the authority of bishops in general when it comes to teaching faith and morals?

 peter wolfgang

-I think it would be good if the bishops themselves uh here in the United States clarified uh this question as it relates to their approval of the NRSV updated edition.
+I think it would be good if the bishops themselves here in the United States clarified this question as it relates to their approval of the NRSV updated edition.

-The way that the public found out about this was Friendship Press, which is the publishing arm of the National Council of Churches, the Protestant mainline body, they're the ones who put out this information that the USCCB, the US um Catholic Bishops Conference, had approved of this translation of the Bible,
+The way that the public found out about this was Friendship Press, which is the publishing arm of the National Council of Churches, the Protestant mainline body.

 Was it some subcommittee?